daysantace/AceInvaders/README.md

 ### For Linux users
 Neither GitHub Desktop or GameMaker Studio 2 are avaliable for Linux as of writing.<br>
-As mentioned above, there is a beta version of GameMaker Studio 2 for Debian based distros.
+There is a beta version of GameMaker Studio 2 for Debian based distros.
 However, it cannot compile Ace Invaders, so you need a virtual machine running Windows.<br>
 There is an unofficial port for GitHub Desktop, but it is not officially supported.
 You should use another Git application like Git Bash.

 ### Contributing
 There are a few things you can do to contribute to Ace Invaders.

 #### I just want to translate.
 You can edit the `.csv` file containing all the translations.
 Download it, edit it, and then push it back to here.<br>
 File path is `(working dir)/AceInvaders/datafiles/localisation.csv`.
 Do not change the `.ttf`, it's a font.<br>
 Please open the file in a plaintext editor.
 It seems to break down in fancy editors like Excel.
-Google Sheets seems to work, however, but the process to open the `.csv` is slower than just opening it in Notepad (or your preferred plaintext editor)
+Google Sheets seems to work, however, but the process to open the `.csv` is slower than just opening it in Notepad (or your preferred plaintext editor).<br>
+If there is a translation error then you should fix it.

 #### I can do art.
 How can I help?
 Like with translation, you don't need to necessarily know how to program to contribute to Ace Invaders.<br>